ajmarkow/placesyouvebeen/README.md

 ## Description

 \_1.
-Creates a Destination Object for Each Location Following attributes for each location
-Location Name:
-Landmarks:
-Date Visited:
-Rating:
-Notes:
+Creates a constructor for Destination Book object, as well as individual destination object.
+Input: let europe = new DestinationBook();
+Input: console.log(europe)
+Output: {desinations: []};

 \_2.
-Creates a constructor for locations object, as well as individual destination object.
+Creates a constructor for individual destinations, containing the following properties:
+Location Name:, Landmarks:, Date Visited:, Rating:, Notes:
+Input: let rome = new Destination("Italy", "Coliseum", "5/5/2018", "5/5", "Great food but it gets hot and crowded in summer so be sure to travel during the spring.")
+Input: console.log(rome)
+Output: {}

 3.  prototype.nameandrating(), method to list out locations for destination, .prototype.findlocation();

+4. Specification for Function to Add Destination Creates destination object, allows user to input location, landmarks, date visited, rating, and notes.

 ## Setup/Installation Requirements